 A Short History

-Aaron Lambert is a 1995 graduate of the United States Military Academy at West Point.
+Aaron Lambert is a 1995 graduate of the United States Military Academy at West Point and a recent graduate of NY Chiropractic College's Masters of Science in Applied Clinical Nutrition program.
 After a health scare at age 30, he started to explore the role of nutrition in building excellent health.
 This interest lead him to become certified as a Nutritional Educator through the National Institute of Whole Health.
 In addition, he completed the most advanced level of training for Nutrition Response Testing (NRT).
 During his time learning NRT, Aaron studied under the developer of NRT, Dr. Freddie Ulan.
 Aaron worked with his sister, Tara, at the Nutritional Wellness Center in Ithaca as the Client Advocate.
 After 5 years, a wonderful opportunity presented itself and he opened the Whole Health Nutrition Center in Endicott in November of 2012.

 Questions I am Frequently Asked

 1) Do you ever eat wheat, sugar or pasteurized dairy?

 Yes, but....... for over a year I had to completely remove these foods from my diet in order to have any chance to really improve my health.
 Now that I've been truly working on my health for over 6 years I do have an occasional piece of cake or bread made of wheat.
 Even now, though, I will feel my sinuses clog up or my eyes get puffy if I eat anything that contains refined sugar, wheat or pasteurized dairy.
 This is my body's way of reminding me that it prefers whole foods over processed foods.
 My guess is that whole foods currently make up about 95% of my diet.

 2) Do I have to be perfect with my diet?